 This delicious Baked Irish nachos with crispy potato chips covered in cheddar cheese, turkey bacon, fresh vegetables, and creamy avocado are the perfect lightened up twist on nachos.

-These cheesy potatoes, aka Irish nachos, are layered with beans, tomatoes, and peppers.
+These cheesy Mexican potato skins, aka Irish Nachos, are layered with beans, tomatoes, and peppers.
 This recipe for Irish nachos is a family-favorite lunch or side dish.
 They are perfect for parties or for something different to serve on Taco Tuesday!

 I am pretty sure I could live on just nachos.
 Between the chips, cheese, and salsa, I am one happy girl.
 Usually, I make mine with baked tortilla chips and all kinds of yummy toppings.
 However, sometimes it’s necessary to mix things up and baked chips are the answer.